rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 if we cloned an `Rc<T>` value and tried to transfer ownership of the clone to another thread, both threads might update the reference count at the same time.
-For this reason, `Rc<T>` is implemented for use in single-threaded situations where you don’t want to pay the threadsafe performance penalty.
+For this reason, `Rc<T>` is implemented for use in single-threaded situations where you don’t want to pay the thread-safe performance penalty.

 In this way Rust’s type system and trait bounds ensure we can never accidentally send an `Rc<T>` value across threads unsafely.
 When we tried to do